pnp/powerapps-designtoolkit/materialdesign components/docs/AppBarTop.md

 ## Known limitations

-Because there is a box shadow, you have to overlap this 10 px to the next control to the bottom.
+* Because there is a box shadow, you have to overlap this 10 px to the next control to the bottom.
+* Default-width is set to `App.DesignWidth`.
+Set to `Parent.Width` for repsonsive apps can't set this as a default, because this will cause "phantom errors" in the editor

 ## Version